mdbauer/new-site/content/home/currentwork.md

 **[Financial Market Effects of FOMC Communication: Evidence from a New Event-Study Database](/publication/fed-mps)**
 with Miguel Acosta, Andrea Ajello, Francesca Loria, and Silvia Miranda-Agrippino
+Revise-and-resubmit at *Journal of Monetary Economics*

 **[Corporate Green Pledges](/publication/green-pledges)**
 with Daniel Huber, Eric Offner, Marlene Renkel, and Ole Wilms
 Revise-and-resubmit at *Review of Financial Studies*

+**Prices and Monetary Policy: The Role of Financial Constraints**
+with Alexander Czarnota and Mathias Klein

+**Carbon Pricing and Inflation Expectations**
+with Diego Känzig and Glenn Rudebusch

 **Risk Appetite and the Macroeconomic Effects of Monetary Policy**
 with Maik Schmeling and Andreas Schrimpf

-**The Response of Prices to Monetary Policy: Firm-Level Evidence from Sweden**
-with Alexander Czarnota and Mathias Klein

-**Effects of Carbon Policies on Inflation Expectations**
+**News in Fed Speeches**
-with Diego Känzig and Glenn Rudebusch
+with Sophia Kazinnik and Daniel Wilson

+**Heterogeneity of Beliefs and Treasury Bonds**
+with Adem Atmaz, Andrea Buffa, and Mikhail Chernov